avest/z9debug/README.md

 # use to have to pass the variable name...
 debug::variable($my_var, 'my_var');
 ```
-The solution to this was to save a copy of the code file that has the debug statement and to
+Retying the name of a variable always bothered me.
+The solution was to save a copy of the PHP code
-then parse that line of code at the time of rendering the console page.
+file that has the debug statement and to then parse that line of code at the time of rendering the
+console page.
+The debug::variable() statement is much cleaner now.

-Another milestone was the ability to debug a site without having to make a code change.
+Another hurdle was how to debug a site without having to push code updates to turn debug on.
 The solution was addressed by the "on/off" interface created within the console.
-This
+Credit: this
 feature was made possible by using the PHP-Parse library. (more info below)

-This software was first made publicly open source on GitHub in 2018.

 ## TODO